Gekkio/zk-async-example/README.md

 Either clone the repository
 `git clone git://github.com/Gekkio/zk-async-example.git`

+and use the async branch
+`git checkout async`

 or download a ZIP by using the ZIP button above and unzip that.

 # 2. (Install Maven 3)